Emma Stevens: 2014–2017: Waves and To My Roots

-2017–present: Christmas, Atoms and Light Year
+2017–present: Christmas, Atoms, Light Year and Bloom

 In November 2017, Christmas, a collection of four festive songs, was released digitally and as a limited edition CD EP.
 It included covers of "Stay Another Day", "Somewhere Only We Know" and the traditional carol "Silent Night", a collaboration with Nashville's Michael Spriggs.

 Stevens' track "A Place Called You" became a streaming hit in China after being featured on Where Are We Going Dad? a Chinese reality TV show broadcast on Hunan Television attracting 75 million viewers.
 A new track, "The Cappuccino Song", was recorded in early 2019 and released (in China only) during April 2019 to coincide with Stevens' seven city tour of the country.
 The track was also included on the album A Place Called You, effectively a Greatest Hits compilation, released only in China.

 During 2018, Stevens had collaborated with writers Charlie Midnight, Jessica Sharman and Kevin Jeremiah (from the band The Feeling) resulting in a five track EP entitled Atoms released 10 May 2019.
 The lead single, "Because It's You" is a duet with Kevin Jeremiah and also includes contributions from other The Feeling band members Ciaran Jeremiah (guitar) and Paul Stewart (drums).
 The title track from the EP, "Atoms", was subsequently remixed by Pete Woodroffe and released as the second single on 22 November 2019.

 Stevens' fourth studio album, titled Light Year, was released on 30 April 2021.
 Its lead single, "Jump In", was released on 4 September 2020, and five additional singles were released before the album; "Forever", "The Rain Fell on Haikou", "Keep Dreaming", "On a Day Like Today" and "The Grass Is Always Greener".

-Two further singles have been released, "The Longing" was released on 29 October 2021 and "Love Revolution" was released on 3 June 2022.
-Both tracks mark a change to a heavier, more rock-orientated sound for the forthcoming fifth album.
+Two further singles were released, "The Longing" was released on 29 October 2021 and "Love Revolution" was released on 3 June 2022.
+Both tracks mark a change to a heavier, more rock-orientated sound for the forthcoming album.

+Further tracks from the forthcoming album, "Do You Think About Me?" and "Fragile" were released towards the end of 2022.
+After a break of over a year, two more tracks emerged, "Inside the Forest" and "Bloom" with the album itself (also entitled Bloom) finally released on 19 April 2024 with a remastered version of "The Longing" as its opening track.

 Personal life

 Stevens still lives in the Guildford area.

-Other than her music, her greatest passions are surfing and the sea.
+Other than her music, her greatest passions are animal welfare, tennis, surfing and the sea.
+In 2023, Stevens visited Sri Lanka, volunteering to help protect sea turtles and street dogs.
+She is also a supporter of the Joanna Wildlife Hospital in Guildford.
 Stevens married her long-term boyfriend Sam Rommer at Croyde Bay in July 2022.